IndigoDomotics/alexa-hue-bridge/README.md

 * **Add New Alexa Device / Update Alexa Device**

     When you’re ready to add a new or update an existing Alexa Device, click either the **Add New Alexa Device** button or **Update Alexa Device** button.
 The device will be added into the Published Alexa Devices list (see below).
-If you try and add more than 27 devices you will get an error message: "You have now reached the 27 device limit imposed by Amazon Alexa for this Bridge.
-Create a new Alexa-Hue Bridge Device to define additional Alexa Devices."
+If you try and add more than 20 devices you will get an error message: "You can't publish any more Alexa Devices - you've reached the maximum of 20 imposed by the plugin on behalf of Amazon Alexa."

     **Note:** You must click the *Save* button to make the changes permanent; see below.